maths/moodle-qtype_stack/doc/en/Authoring/Multi-part_mathematical_questions.md

 ###Stage3: adding question tests###

-Testing questions it time consuming and tedious, but important to ensure questions work.
-To help with this process STACK enables teachers to define "question tests".
-These are the same principle as "unit tests" in software engineering.
+It is probably sensible to add question tests.
 From the question preview window, click on `Run the question tests...` link in the top right of the page.

-Please read the page on [testing](Testing.md).

 Add a test to your question which contains the correct answers, as follows.